WV National Cemetery Hosts Memorial Day Service

 The 150th Annual Memorial Day Program at the West Virginia National Cemetery in Grafton honored fallen soldiers while remembering the veterans still with us today.

-Trenton Pauley, West Virginia VFW Senior Vice Commander, served in places where citizens do not have the same freedoms we do in the United States.
+Trenton Pauley, West Virginia VFW Senior Vice Commander, is someone who has served in places where citizens do not have the same freedoms we do in the United States.

-"We know how fragile and precious freedom is, and it must be defended, so that people do not forget the cost of freedom," said Pauley.
+"We know how fragile and precious freedom is, and it must be defended, so that people do not forget the cost of freedom" Pauley said.

 The Memorial Day Ceremony included performances by the Taylor County Middle School Band and the Taylor-County All-County Chorus.